 Commercial vehicles, simply because of their size and weight, can pose a serious danger to other drivers on the road.
-This danger is all the more present when one or more drivers fails to operate a vehicle with proper care.
-Every year in the United States, thousands of people die in large truck related crashes and in crashes between trucks and passenger cars.
+This danger is all the more present when one or more drivers fail to operate a vehicle with proper care.
+Every year in the United States, thousands of people die in large truck-related crashes and in crashes between trucks and passenger cars.

 If the truck driver or other drivers on the road are not aware of these blind spots, it can lead to accidents and cause devastating injuries.
 If you are involved in a truck accident, or if you are hit by an ambulance in Las Vegas, the Ladah Law Firm’s experienced truck accident attorneys can help protect your rights against.
 If you’ve been injured by a negligent big rig driver, call us at 702.252.0055.

 Even though trucks have several large mirrors, there are still significant blind spots where the driver cannot see.
 There are several general “no-zone” areas that trucks and other drivers must be aware of.
 These “no-zones” include the front, rear, and side no-zones.
 The specific area of any vehicle’s blind spots, however, will necessarily depend on the length and the height of the vehicle.
 The right side is the truck’s largest and longest blind spot.

 If a driver can see the truck’s mirrors then the truck driver can see the other motorist.
 This, however, does not necessarily mean that the truck driver actually does see the other driver.
 For whatever reason, the truck driver may not be paying attention.
 As such, it is important to use extreme caution whenever driving near trucks with large blind spots.
 The Nevada Department of Public Safety wants to educate others about driving near trucks and to help drivers understand the dangers of no-zones.